PA-NIHR-CRN/frf-web/qa/README.md

 To trigger the test run manually
 Go the the repo's GitHub actions page - https://github.com/PA-NIHR-CRN/frf-web/actions
 Select **FRF E2E Tests** from the workflow's options on the left
-Click the 'Run workflow' option and select remote branch you wish to run the tests from, main by default Set the **Select which environment** input field to either test or dev, default value is test
+Click the 'Run workflow' option and select remote branch you wish to run the tests from, main by default
+Set the **Select which environment** input field to either test or dev, default value is test
 This value dictates which environment the tests will run in
 Set the **Upload test report** input field to either true or false, default value is false
-This value dictates whether the HTML test report is published to a GitHub Page and the Managed Services Slack channel Set the **Select which Tests** input field to either 'all' or '@<test tag>' e.g. @fhirId, default is all This value dictates which tests are included in the run, 'all' will run everything, @<test tag will run any tests with that tag
+This value dictates whether the HTML test report is published to a GitHub Page and the Managed Services Slack channel
+Set the **Select which Tests** input field to either 'all' or '@<test tag>' e.g. @frf_13, default is all
+This value dictates which tests are included in the run,
+'all' will run everything, @<test tag will run any tests with that tag

 GitHub Page is found here - https://pa-nihr-crn.github.io/frf-web/